Ex-village trustee pleads guilty in corruption case

 Perry Pettus, 63, pleaded guilty in Nassau County Court to charges that include bribe-receiving, grand larceny, conspiracy, tampering with public records and official misconduct.
 Several of the charges are felonies.

-Nassau Supervising Judge Teresa Corrigan committed to giving him a sentence of 2 to 6 years in prison when he is sentenced.
+Nassau Supervising Judge Teresa Corrigan committed to giving him a prison term of 2 to 6 years when he is sentenced.

 Prosecutor Lisa Berk told the judge that Pettus, in part, exploited business owners, and “used the government to effect this scheme and enrich himself.”